 Senior dogs suffering from stiffness and reduced mobility will find CMT helpful in slowing down the natural ageing process, through improved mobility and reduction of pain from arthritic joints.
 Both senior and palliative care dogs will find CMT soothing and comforting for pain reduction and improved quality of life.

 DOGS POST SURGERY

 Dogs recovering from musculoskeletal or orthopaedic injuries or dogs that are post surgery are ideal for receiving CMT as it will help to rehabilitate them from their injury and improve mobility.

 ANXIOUS, OVERLY EXCITABLE AND STRESSED DOGS

 From an emotional and mental aspect, CMT would benefit all dogs especially those who are anxious, very excitable, suffering from mental and emotional stress as well as palliative care dogs, by providing them with a calming and soothing touch and allowing them to feel more relaxed.
 It enables them to connect to their parasympathetic nerve function which calms the body as opposed to the sympathetic nerve function which will excite the body in response to danger, challenge and stress.
 If the dog has mobility issues, then being able to move more freely will help the dog to feel better which in turn makes for a happier and more settled dog emotionally.
 Massage will also provide calm from the mental stress that agility, show or working dogs may suffer from as they are constantly required to perform and to please.

 AGILITY, SHOW AND WORKING DOGS

-Agility show and working dogs would especially derive benefits from CMT in between events, competitions or work time to help keep muscles soft and pliable and would also benefit from having a shorter sports massage just prior to and after any exertion.
+Agility show and working dogs would especially derive benefits from CMT in between events, competitions or work time to help keep muscles soft and pliable and would benefit from having a massage after any exertion.